Tashish97/Ashish-Portfolio/README.md

 Problem Statement:
 To make an Interactive Dashboard in R/Shiny to make sense of data using various interavtive plots using **Plotly** and analysing the Tabulated Data through RShiny Interface.
-This has attributes like uploading a .csv file and downloading the generated reoprt along with choice of downloading the previwed plots and filtered tabulated data.
+This has attributes like uploading a .csv file and downloading the generated reoprt along with choice of downloading the previewed plots and filtered tabulated data.

 **Below is the image of the deployed dashboard!!**